-- 1. Switch off the ignition. - 2.
+- 1. Switch off the ignition.
+If there is dual instrumentation the ignition must be switched off on both panels. - 2.
 Activate the diagnostics switch in the same direction as the flash codes indicate, i.e. to the right for the coordinator (COO) or to the left for EMS. - 3.
 Switch on the ignition and at the same time keep the diagnostics switch activated, to the right (COO) or to the left (EMS), for 3 seconds. - 4.
 This will erase passive fault codes which can be read off via flash code for the relevant system.
 The rest of the fault codes will remain in the EEPROM and can only be deleted using the PC tool.

-Overview of flash codes for EMS coordinator
+Overview of flash codes for the EMS co-coordinator

 Flash code Fault description 11 1) Incorrect signal from the fine adjustment for the nominal engine speed signal.
 11 2) Incorrect signals from the accelerator pedal sensor.
 12 1) Incorrect signal from the resistor module for governor setting.
 12 2) Incorrect signal from the resistor module for idle and fixed speed setting.
-13 No communication with the engine.
+13 No communication (EMS) with the engine.
 14 Short circuit in the tachometer signal cable.
 15 Faulty atmospheric pressure sensor.
 17 Short circuit in the coolant temperature gauge signal cable.
 18 Short circuit in the oil pressure gauge signal cable.
 19 Short circuit in the oil pressure lamp signal cable.
 21 Different versions of the communications protocol in the coordinator and EMS.
 22 Faulty start switch or short circuit.
 23 The supply voltage is too high.
 24 The supply voltage is too low.
 25 Check value from End of line (EOL) is incorrect.
 26 Road speed sensor signal missing or incorrect.
 27 The signals from the RCB (Remote Control Box) switches are implausible.
 28 Incorrect signals from the droop setting switches.
 29 Faulty remote start switch or short circuit.
 31 No communication from the slave coordinator or the master coordinator.
 32 Short circuit in the signal cable to the coolant temperature warning lamp.
 33 Short circuit in the signal cable to the charge warning lamp.
 34 Incorrect signal from the Fixed speed switches.
 35 Fault in CAN communication.